viamrobotics/docs/docs/registry/configure.md

 To add a modular [component](/components/) from the Viam registry to your machine:

-1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
+1. Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
-1. Click on the **Components** subtab and click the **Create component** button.
+2. Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
-1. Browse the list of available component types, and select the specific modular component you'd like to add.
+3. Browse the list of available component types, and select the specific modular component you'd like to add.

    {{<imgproc src="registry/configure/add-component-by-category.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module when searching by the category 'camera'">}}